 The COVD Fellow Certification process serves to identify doctors of optometry who are prepared to offer state-of-the-art clinical services in behavioral and developmental vision care, vision therapy and vision rehabilitation.
 Dr. Frazer joins an elite group of Wisconsin Fellows.
 There are only eight Fellows in the state of Wisconsin.

 Dr. Frazer served for two years as an adjunct faculty member for Illinois College of Optometry.
-She currently serves as treasurer of the Great Lakes Optometric Congress and is a past-president of the Milwaukee Optometric Society.
+She currently is the treasurer of the Great Lakes Optometric Congress and the Vision Leads Foundation.
+She also currently serves on the Board of Directors for the Wisconsin Optometric Association and is President-Elect for the North Central States Optometric Council.
 She is a member of the American Optometric Association, Wisconsin Optometric Association, College of Optometrists in Vision Development, Optometric Extension Program Foundation, and the Neuro-Optometric Rehabilitation Association.

 Dr. Frazer enjoys travel and has provided vision exams to rural populations in Costa Rica and Ghana.
 She organized and led the Ghanaian mission with the help of her husband, Clay, a former Peace Corps volunteer.
-She is a regular volunteer for the Special Olympics Lions Clubs International Opening Eyes Program.
+She is an active member of the Waunakee Lions Club and is a regular volunteer for the Special Olympics Opening Eyes Program.
 When not seeing patients, Dr. Frazer spends time with her husband and their sons, Hayden and Avery.
-Other past-times include gardening, camping and other outdoor activities.
+Other past-times include reading, camping and other outdoor activities.